Homepage of the site 'What to do with your life?'

 What is an adult?

-Text addressing the risks associated with the pursuit of awakening at all costs:
+Text mentioning the risks associated with the quest for awakening at all costs:

 Warning about the Path of Nonduality

-PS: This article 'Warning about the Path of Non-duality' seems to no longer be available online, which I interpret as an illustration of the difficulty mentioned in the question 'What is an adult?'
+PS: This article 'Warning Regarding the Path of Non-Duality' does not appear to be available online anymore, which I venture to interpret as an illustration of the difficulty mentioned in the question 'What is an adult?'

 New comment